Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Introduction

+Presently, consequences of inertia on shape and dynamics of macroscopic active systems remain an open question.
 To explore the role of inertia on flexible active particles, we consider the widely studied system of linear active filaments~\cite{active_poly_review,active_pol_20} spanning a diverse range of biological systems such as biopolymers driven by molecular motors~\cite{biopolymers1,biopolymers2}, worms~\cite{aquarium_worms,worms_rheology,California_worms} and snakes~\cite{snakes}.
 Recently even filamentous robots~\cite{California_worms,snakes,Corentin} have been achieved, belonging to this class of active systems.
-Investigations of single overdamped active filaments~\cite{active_poly_review,active_pol_20,Isele,Active_flexible,active_priodic_force,Mokhtari,Ghosh_22} have revealed that interplay between activity and flexibility profoundly alters the chain conformation and dynamics.
-However, it is unknown under what conditions inertial effects become dominant and how they affect the active polymer structural and dynamical features.
-To address this, we model an active filament as a self-avoiding chain of active beads connected by springs, and study the inertial effects as a function of bead mass, contour length and activity strength using Langevin dynamics simulations.
-Worms, snakes and filament-like robots are examples of active filaments with non-negligible inertia, which propel their bodies along their backbones.
-Hence, we take the orientation of active force on each bead parallel to the local tangent of the backbone as in the \emph{tangentially-driven} active polymer model~\cite{Isele}.
+Investigations of single overdamped active filaments~\cite{active_poly_review,active_pol_20,Isele,Active_flexible,active_priodic_force,Mokhtari,Ghosh_22} have revealed that interplay between activity and flexibility profoundly alters the chain conformation and dynamics and it leads to an activity-dependent relaxation time~\cite{active_poly_review,ABPO_ANALYTICS-eisenstecken_gompper_winkler_2016,Active_flexible,Phillipps_22}.
+It also appears that details of the coupling between the local active force and the conformation of the polymer backbone are crucial for determining the overall dynamics of the polymer.
+However, it remains unknown under what conditions inertial effects become dominant as we change the scale and mass even if self-propulsion of filaments are governed by the same rules.

+Here, we examine the inertial effect on the structural and dynamical features of \emph{tangentially-driven} active polymers~\cite{Isele}, in which the orientation of active force on each segment is parallel to the local tangent of the backbone.
+In this model, the total active force on the polymer is proportional to end-to-end vector, thus the center of mass dynamics is directly coupled to the polymer conformation.
+We focus on this model as recent studies have shown that it provides a good description of several active filaments across the scales including biofilaments driven by molecular motors~\cite{Isele}, worms~\cite{nguyen2021emergent} and filamentous robots~\cite{Corentin}.
+Additionally, robotic snakes~\cite{snakerobot2,snakerobot1} with tangential activity have been realized.
+Keeping all active polymer model parameters identical, but varying inertia, we study the inertial effects as a function of contour length and activity strength using Langevin dynamics simulations.